euberdeveloper/dree/README.md

 **Description:**

 Given a path, returns an object representing its directory tree.
 The result could be customized with options and a callback for either each file and each directory is provided.
-Executed syncronously.
+Executed synchronously.
 See __Usage__ to have an example.

 **Parameters:**